a2rocket/testing/draft-setter-documenation.md

 ### How to revoke a Delegation Address?

-<b>Purpose:</b> The revokeDelegationAddress() function revokes the delegation rights given to a delegation address on a specific use case for a specific NFT collection.
+<b>Purpose:</b> The revokeDelegationAddress() function revokes the delegation rights given to a delegation address on a specific use case for a specific collection.

 <b>Description:</b> The function takes three parameters: _collectionAddress, _delegationAddress and _useCase.
 The _collectionAddress parameter is the address of the collection that the delegation will be revoked.
 The _delegationAddress parameter is the address that will be revoked.
 The _useCase parameter is the type of delegation that will be revoked.